-Hadar Levy has served as our Senior Vice President and General Manager North America since May 2020 and is currently also serving as our Interim Chief Financial Officer.
+Hadar Levy has served as our Senior Vice President and General Manager North America since May 2020.
 Prior to this, Mr. Levy served as our Chief Financial Officer from September 2014 to May 2020.
 Prior to his service at the Company, from August 2011 to September 2014 Mr. Levy served as Chief Financial Officer of the Latin American Division at Amdocs; and from 2008 to 2011, served as Chief Financial Officer & Vice President of Business Development of Notalvision.
 Prior to this position, he served as Controller of GE Healthcare Israel.
 Mr. Levy holds a BA in Economics and Accounting from Ruppin and an LLM from Bar Ilan University.
 Mr. Levy is a Certified Public Accountant.